-Not a day goes by without me being asked a provocative question that leads to very exciting exchanges: I just love these direct interactions.
-One of the regular questions I get asked is “what is biodynamic farming?”
+Not a day goes by without my being asked a provocative question that leads to very exciting exchanges.
+I just love these direct interactions.
+One of the regular questions I get asked is “What is biodynamic farming?”

-The article below has just crossed my desk, and with the full permission of its author, Roberta Cicchitti, I take much pleasure in sharing it with you.
+The article below has just crossed my desk, and with the full permission of its author, Roberta Cicchitti, I am pleased to be able to share it with you now.

 Read, enjoy, check out our Biodynamic wines and get back to us with more provocative reflections!